Meghan McCain: 2008 presidential election

 McCain launched a blog entitled McCain Blogette in 2007, documenting her father's presidential campaign as well as musing about fashion, music, and pop culture.
 On June 12, 2008, McCain wrote on her blog that she had changed her party registration to Republican.
 She said she did so "as a symbol of my commitment to my dad and to represent the faith I have in his ability to be an effective leader for our country and to grow and strengthen the Republican party when he is elected president of the United States."
 In her book Dirty Sexy Politics, McCain states that she nearly overdosed on Xanax on Election Day.
 In 2008, she published a book entitled My Dad, John McCain.

 Although her blogging was devoted to gaining support for her father among the Millennial electorate, by October 2008, Steve Schmidt and other McCain campaign staffers substantially limited her appearances on the campaign trail because they deemed her "too controversial".
-Furthermore, Schmidt and other staffers on the campaign have also claimed that McCain was verbally abusive to staff throughout the campaign and would throw "tantrums" that included "raging, screaming, [and] crying" at Secret Service officials, campaign staff and make-up staff, including one incident where she was not allowed on her father's plane.
+Furthermore, Schmidt and other staffers on the campaign have also claimed that McCain was verbally abusive to staff throughout the campaign and would throw "tantrums" that included "raging, screaming, [and] crying" at Secret Service officials, campaign staff and make-up staff.
+At one point, she was reportedly not allowed on her father's plane.
 While McCain has denied the allegations, she herself writes in her book, that she was "fired" from the campaign, because she was perceived by those in charge to be "a curse, a brat, a diva, a monstrous daughter-of".